 Prior to our initial public offering, there was no public market for our common stock.
 An active public market for our common stock may not be sustained.
-Further, we cannot be certain that the market price of our common stock will not decline below the amount required by NASDAQ to maintain a listing on its Capital Market.
+Further, we cannot be certain that the market price of our common stock will not decline below the initial public offering price or below the amount required by NASDAQ to maintain a listing on its Capital Market.
 Should we fail to meet the minimum standards established by NASDAQ for its Capital Market, we could be de-listed, meaning shareholders might be subject to limited liquidity.